top of page

 • Apr 17

 I get asked this question every week.
-You've just picked up a new BYD, Tesla, or Hyundai and you want a charger on the wall at home.
+You've just picked up a new BYD, Tesla, or Hyundai — or you're about to — and you want a charger on the wall at home.
 You've done some Googling, you're confused by all the options, and you just want some advice on what to choose.

-It's made for your car, works with the Tesla app, and at $1,750 installed it's the best value premium charger on the market.
-The 7.3m cable is the longest in our range which matters more than people realise — especially if your car parks away from the wall.
-Four year warranty.
-Charges at up to 22kW on three phase or 7.4kW on single phase.
-It just works.
+It's made for your car, integrates with the Tesla app, and at $1,999 installed it's the best-value premium charger in our range.
+The 7-metre cable is the longest of any charger we install — which matters more than people realise, especially if your car parks on the far side of the driveway.
+Charges at up to 22kW on three-phase or 7.4kW on single-phase, and the glass-front design looks the part on a brick wall.

-If you have solar panels — get the Zappi or the Evnex E2
+If you have solar panels — get the Zappi v2.1 or the Evnex E2 Plus

 Worth knowing: Victoria's Midday Power Saver from October 2026 makes time-of-use scheduling more important than ever.
 More on that here.

-For every other EV — the Autel or the Evnex E2 Core
+For every other EV — the Autel MaxiCharger

 The one question I always ask first